Improving Lip Volume Case # 1036

 Lip fillers using a blunt cannula

 Using blunt cannulas for hyaluronic acid (HA) filler injection in the lip and the area around the mouth has is being used more often.
-This is due to higher safety feature and shorter downtime is compared to sharp needles.
+This is due to higher safety features and shorter downtime than sharp needles.

 As its name suggests, a cannula is not sharp but flexible with a blunt head.
-In the last five years, more injectors are relying on cannulas to implement facial fillers in general.
+In the last five years, more injectors have been relying on cannulas to implement facial fillers in general.
 The main advantage of using the cannula is the reduction of patient discomfort of the traditional hypodermic needle, including pain, bruising, swelling, redness.
 A cannula pushes its way (slide) through the dermal layer with minimal injury to the surrounding vessels and nerves.
 This is specially correct for lower gauge cannulas such as 25G.
-Using a long cannula (2 inches) allows the practitioner to reach different lip areas from one entry point, by directing the cannula tip to different areas.
-The most advanced cannula is Sterglide from TSK lab, as it provides the perfect balance between rigidity and flexibility.
-With the blunt cannula, the injector does not need to apply any local anesthetic before the procedure, which is considered an advantage.
-This method of injection is perfect for adding volume, but it would be more challenging to enhance an anatomical feature such as lip philtrum.
+Using a long cannula (2 inches) allows the practitioner to reach different lip areas from one entry point by directing the cannula tip to different areas.
+The most advanced cannula is Sterglide from the TSK lab, as it provides the perfect balance between rigidity and flexibility.
+The injector does not need to apply any local anesthetic before the procedure with the blunt cannula, which is considered an advantage.
+This injection method is perfect for adding volume, but it would be more challenging to enhance an anatomical feature such as lip philtrum.

-A female in her mid-twenties, get lip augmentation using HA fillers such as Juvederm and Restylane every six months using a sharp hypodermic needle.
+A female in her mid-twenties gets lip augmentation using HA fillers such as Juvederm and Restylane every six months using a sharp hypodermic needle.
 We discussed the advantages of using a blunt cannula.
 After taking the medical history, full assessment, and the required consent form, we proceeded with small particle hyaluronic fillers using a 25G 2-inch cannula with only two entry points at the commissure.

 It is important to understand that this is a cosmetic procedure and not a medical one.
-In other words, the results are customed to the client's personal preference and expectation and his/her facial features and appearance.
+In other words, the results are customed to the client’s personal preference and expectations and their facial features and appearance.